 Reality check: The church doesn’t exist to make you (or me) happy; it exists to glorify God.

 The way to maintain unity is to think of others as more important than yourself and to make the mission of seeing lives changed by the gospel as more important than personal preferences or comfort.
 It’s not about you, or about me.

 2. Fighting over secondary things

-We argue and fight in the church over some really dumb things.
-We argue about things that, from a heavenly perspective, don’t really matter all that much.
+We argue and fight in the church over needless things — things that, from a heavenly perspective, don’t really matter all that much.

 Like #1 above, arguing over secondary things is an indication of self-centeredness.
 What’s required for maintaining unity is less “self” and more “centeredness” on what really matters.
 Or like Richard Baxter said: “In necessary things, unity; in doubtful things, liberty; in all things, charity.”

 There’s a reason James said the tongue is a fire (James 3:6).
 Consider the damage it can do to a church.
 Gossip and other sins of the tongue have absolutely no place in the body of Christ.
 None.
 Gossip is a cancer in the body of Christ that, if not removed, will destroy the fellowship.

 The problem of gossip is a problem of the heart, and so the correction needs to happen in the deepest recesses of the heart.
 A heart problem isn’t corrected by a resolve to hold your tongue.
 It takes nothing less than the Holy Spirit changing attitudes, leading to genuine repentance, which then opens the way for unity to be restored.

 Bitterness and resentment are poisons.
 Unforgiveness poisons the soul and it poisons the body of Christ.